Skip to main content

 )

-This example creates a measure named "x-at-P10D," which tracks a timeseries value at 10 days for each arm of the protocol.
+This example creates a measure named "x-at-P10D," which tracks the "x" timeseries at 10 days.

 Creating a Trial

-To create a trial, you need to provide the computational model, protocol design, virtual population, and any measures you want to track.
+To create a trial, you need the computational model and, typically, a protocol design, a virtual population, and an output set of measures to track.

 Example Request to Create a Trial